How to Perform Software Product Testing – Detailed Process and Methods with Examples

 • Speed of development and releases

-• Short term and Long term product goals of the product
+• Short term and long term product goals of the product

-• Extent and nature of competition
+• The extent and nature of the competition

 • Target audiences and their environments